 - Monthly payments for life insurance range from $17 to over 300 depending on a range of factors.

-- The most expensive car insurances are in British Columbia, followed by Ontario and Alberta.
+- The most expensive car insurance are in British Columbia, followed by Ontario and Alberta.

 - The average cost of home insurance is around $80 per month.